 Simple Tin Can Upcycled Advent Calendar

-As with most of my crafting and DIY, I like to make my advent calendars with stuff I have around.
+As with most of my crafting and DIY, I like to make my advent calendars with stuff I have.
 Last year I made a paper envelope Christmas calendar.
-This year I saved up all my tin cans and made my upcycled advent calendar using them.
+I saved up all my tin cans this year and made my upcycled advent calendar using them.

 I also love the rustic look of this upcycled advent calendar.
 It wouldn’t look out of place in a home with a farmhouse or industrial vibe.

 - 25 Tin cans – (I saved my tin cans from all the tin tomatoes and coconut milk I use in my cooking.)
-If you don’t have enough tin cans you can always rope in family and friends.
+You can always rope in family and friends if you don’t have enough tin cans.
 Mine are always giving me their tin cans to upcycle.

 - 25 Red Rubber bands